 The scenography was designed by Constance Guisset, who found the inspiration to help children understand the mechanics of sound, appreciate opera and discover world music: a colorful universe where you can touch everything.

-Change of venue, change of scenery.
+Change of room, change of scenery.
 Here, Constance Guisset has deconstructed musical instruments to understand how trumpets, guitars and tambourines work.
 You have to sit on giant pistons to operate the trumpet and understand how it works.
 The playful approach is reminiscent of the nearby Cité des Sciences.
 Except for one detail: this is the Philharmonie, and everything here revolves around music.

-The Children's Philharmonic is open all week except Mondays, on Tuesdays, Thursdays and Fridays from 9.30am to 12.45pm and from 1.30pm to 5.30pm during school terms, and on Wednesdays, Saturdays and Sundays from 10am to 1pm and from 2pm to 6pm.
+The Children's Philharmonic is open all week except Mondays, on Tuesdays, Thursdays and Fridays from 9.30am to 12.45pm and from 1.30pm to 5.30pm during school holidays, and on Wednesdays, Saturdays and Sundays from 10am to 1pm and from 2pm to 6pm.
 The venue is also open on Mondays, but only during zone C school vacations.
 The Children's Philharmonic is accessible to people with reduced mobility.

 L'Envol, Thibaut Spiwack's restaurant high above the Philharmonie de Paris